fosskers/enigma/README.md

 6. Like the original Enigma, each input (bit) is encrypted with a different key (rotor set).
 7. Like the original Enigma, the ciphering algorithm both encrypts and decrypts.
 8. The ciphering algorithm doesn't feed back into itself.

-**Note:** This algorithm is brand new, so its level of security is unclear.

 Examples
 --------